AFNIC/EcoDNS/HackathonPlan.md

 ##### Data Synchronisation

-To have statistics of the logs, we plan to synchronise the Data being received by the laptop running the DNS resolver `labs@192.168.14.2` to the server running the data analytics `ubuntu@91.134.96.246`
+To have statistics of the logs, we plan to synchronise the Data being received by the laptop running the DNS resolver `labs@192.168.14.2` (server1) to the server running the data analytics `ubuntu@91.134.96.246` (server2)

+There is a synchronisation done between server1 and server2

 ##### Data viewing and analytics